the-dbp/silvia-pi/README.md

 # silvia-pi
 A Raspberry Pi modification to the Rancilio Silvia Espresso Machine implementing PID temperature control, and automated brewing cycles.

-#### Currently Implemented Features:
+#### Planned Features:
+* Web interface for displaying temperature and other statistics
 * Brew temperature control
-* RESTful API
-* Web interface for displaying temperature and other statistics
 * Programmable machine warm-up/wake-up

-#### Planned Features:
 * remote control of brew and steam switch
 * automated start and warmup
 * shot prep for next day